allejo/lastTankStanding/README.markdown

 - Description: The number of seconds for the countdown before a game of Last Tank Standing starts.

+_ltsIdleKickTime

+- Default: *30*

+- Description: The numer of seconds to eliminate a player for idling or pausing during a match.

 _ltsResetScoreOnElimination

 - Default *false*